 Matthew Somerville, who now lives in Pimlico, created the map so that people could easily visualise the data from TfL’s API: tracking the entire network of trains’ exact whereabouts in any moment.
-It serves no real purpose, it’s just a fun little tool that’s quite mesmerising to watch in action.
+The live tube map serves no real purpose, it’s just a fun little tool that’s quite mesmerising to watch in action.

-- And finally, the one that shows us what the tube map will probably look like in 2040
+And finally, the map that shows us what the tube map will probably look like in 2040

 Also published on Medium.